 Before python, the most scientific computation was done in MATLAB.
 However, after the python came into mainstream and modules are being developed by open source communities, the community started to think of doing the scientific computation in python.
 Matplotlib, along with SciPy and NumPy, are combined to do scientific computation.
 This computation module helps developers a lot because MATLAB programming language cannot be used as a product or software on a large scale.

 So now we know that NumPy is a module for scientific calculation.
 It makes a lot easier to use and manipulate arrays in a much faster way than usual programming can do.
 The data type the NumPy used is called ndarray.
-The ndarray can be of a single dimension, 2 dimensions or multi-dimension.
+The ndarray can be of a single dimension, two dimensions, or multi-dimension.

 So now the question arises why NumPy?

-NumPy is fast because it is built in C language which makes it very fast.
+NumPy is fast because it is a built-in C language, which makes it very fast.
 Moreover, the comprehensive approach behind the functionality makes it very easy.
 The data type that is used behind functionality is only a floating number, so there is no time consumption of checking data type.
-There is a range of functionality in NumPy which we will discuss in this section.
+There is a range of functionality in NumPy, which we will discuss in this section.

 In the above Figure, as you can see, the module requirement is already satisfied.
 In your case, the installation will start after running the command.

 So first, we will see how to initialize the NumPy array.
 Unlike the previous ways of initializing the array that we have been taught, by iterating the loop and appending the value, in NumPy to initialize an array there are few ways like

 - arange: So, what the arange function does, it creates a ndarray of element starting from zero to n.
 The array generated in such a response is a single dimensional array.
 It is similar to the python list range function, but it is fast as compare to the range function.

 - Zeros: Zeros method create a ndarray of user-defined rows and column, and all the elements are assigned the value of zero.